darrenyeung3110/cse160-WI22/PA1/DeviceQuery/README.md

 ---
-title: Device Query
+Title: Device Query
-lab: 1
+Programming Assignment: 1
 ---

 # Objective

-The purpose of this lab is to introduce the student to the CUDA hardware resources along with their capabilities.
+The purpose of this programming assignment is to introduce the student to the CUDA hardware resources along with their capabilities.
 The student is not expected to understand the details of the code, but should understand the process of compiling and running code that will be used in subsequent modules.

 # Instructions